[LP] CD Singles DVD Books Magazines LaserDisc Other

 Rolling Stones - Their Satanic Majesties Request

-Initially thought by some as a cheap cash-in on the Sgt Peppers concept – but, really, an album that helped set the Rolling Stones free to express themselves in so many new and amazing ways!
+A record that was initially thought of as a cheap cash-in on the Sgt Peppers concept – but an album that really helped set The Rolling Stones free to express themselves in so many new and amazing ways!